gruppler/PTN-Ninja/BRANCH_REFACTOR.md

 **Notes:**

-- Position restoration after promotion attempted but not working yet
+- Position restoration after promotion now WORKING using `getSerializablePath()` and `findPlyFromPath()`
-- Will be properly addressed in Phase 4-5 when navigation uses tree structure
-- Multiple approaches tried (plyIndex, move number, ply ID) - all failed due to `init()` recreating all objects
+- The key insight: use move numbers and branch indices (stable across promotion) instead of ply IDs or object references

 **Phase 3 Progress:**